tolik518/factorion-bot/CONTRIBUTING.md

 # Guide for Starters

+## Github Intro
+If you haven't used GitHub yet, you might be confused about some words.
+Here are the two most important ones, with links, were you can view and make them:
+- [Issues](https://github.com/tolik518/factorion-bot/issues) can be bug reports (when something goes wrong) or feature requests (when you want something added)
+- [Pull Request/PR](https://github.com/Aras14HD/factorion-bot/pulls) are where submits changes, can be code, text or locale.

 ## Ideas
 If you have an idea to improve the bot, just request it as a feature in an issue.